percona/legacy-docs/docs/index.md

 # Legacy documentation

 You should upgrade to the most recent version for documentation support.
-Legacy documentation includes outdated documentation and documentation for the versions that have reached their end-of-life.
-We provide the legacy documentation in a PDF format.
-Percona does not update legacy documentation.
+The documentation for product versions that are either outdated or have reached their end-of-life is available in a PDF format.
+Percona does not update this documentation.

 Use the left sidebar to select the following: